getporter/porter/docs/content/custom-dockerfile.md

 ---

 Porter automatically generates a Dockerfile and uses it to build the invocation image for your bundle.
-It runs the container as a nonroot user, copies all the files from the current directory into the bundle, and installs SSL certificates.
+It runs the container as a non-root user with membership in the root group, copies all the files from the current directory into the bundle, and installs SSL certificates.
 Sometimes you may want to full control over your bundle's invocation image, for example to install additional software used by the bundle.

 When you run `porter create` template Dockerfile is created for you in the current directory named **template.Dockerfile**: